petykowski/London-Underground-Dot-Matrix-Typeface/README.md

 ![London-Underground-Medium](resources/examples/London-Underground-Medium-Next-Station.png)

 ### Character Set Details
-This font includes a partial alpha character set (upper and lower cases) and symbols `: .`.
+This font includes a full alpha character set (upper and lower cases) and symbols `! ' , - . : ;`.

 ![London-Underground-Medium](resources/examples/London-Underground-Medium.png)

-**NOTE: Missing Characters!** This font does not currently include the following characters due to a lack of reference materials.
+**NOTE: Unverified Characters!** This font currently includes 'best effort' characters due to a lack of reference materials for certain letters.
 Please contact me on [Twitter](https://twitter.com/petykowski_) if you have photographs of these characters.
-* `A C E F I J K M O Qq S T U V X Yy Z`
+* `F J K Qq U V X Y Z`

 ## London Underground Bold